Giovasdf/Giovasdf/README.md

 Developer, Passionate about mobile development, video games and new technologies.
 Empathetic and proactive, always willing to teach my knowledge, and never afraid to ask. ❤️ C#

-* 🌍  I'm based in Limerick, Ireland
+* 🌍  I'm Chilean based in Limerick, Ireland
 * 🖥️  See my website at [giovasdf.github.io/](http://giovasdf.github.io/)
 * ✉️  You can contact me at [gmolina.dev@gmail.com](mailto:gmolina.dev@gmail.com)
 * ⚡  I love Itashas and Gunplas!